Patrick Spiegelberg

-Patrick Spiegelberg (born in 1984 in Copenhagen, Denmark) is a Danish singer, songwriter, dancer, choreographer and vocal producer.
+Patrick Spiegelberg (born in 1984) is a Danish singer, songwriter, dancer, choreographer and vocal producer.
 He has also performed with the stage name Glamboy P, and has earlier used the names Patrick Hellegård and Rick Spiegel.

 Career

 During his career, Patrick Spiegelberg has performed in clubs, on TV, in concerts and in musicals, both as a solo singer and for various artists and bands.
-He started performing already at a very young age.
+He started performing at a very young age.
 In the spring of 2003, he participated in the third season of the Danish reality show Popstars which was sent on TV 2 (Denmark) and TV 2 Zulu.
 In the competition, he won a place in the new Danish boyband Fu:el which, however, was dissolved the following year.

 Patrick Spiegelberg represented Denmark in the Eurovision Dance Contest 2008 in Glasgow, Great Britain, together with Katja Svensson.
 They ended up as sixth, but won the jury voting.
 From 2007 to 2010 he worked as a choreographer and dancer for the Danish pop group Infernal during their tours.
 He has also worked as a dancer and choreograf for Medina (singer) and Alphabeat.

 From 2010 to 2012 Patrick was, using the pseudonym Rick Spiegel, one of the front figures of the pop and dance group Fanfare together with Anja Akselbo (artist name Anya Axel).
 The group released the song "Made in Heaven" and worked as a fixed dance and performance ensemble in Remee's night club ZEN in Copenhagen.

 Since 2012 Patrick Spiegelberg has, together with Jonas Worup, arranged the show Kabaret Hemmelig, where many both known and unknown artists have performed, including several Dansk Melodi Grand Prix participants, such as the saxophone player Michael Rune and the singer Danni Elmo.